babelouest/glewlwyd/docs/USER.md

 If you already have registered at least one certificate and want to test the authentication with the current certificate you're using while browsinig, you can click on the `Test current certificate` button.
 If the authentication is successful, the certificate used to authenticate will be highlighted in the list.

+#### Request a certificate to the server

+If this option is enabled, you can then request a valid certificate for your authentication.
+After clicking on the button, a PKCS#12 certificate will be available for download.
+You must save this file, then import it in your browser certificate list using the provided password.

 ## Login to Glewlwyd

 ![login-new-user](screenshots/login-new-user.png)